Datasets & Fields

 Every metric must have either sourceField or expression.
 If neither is provided, validation will fail.

 The expression and format fields support inline SQL transforms and display formatting.
-See Metric Expressions & Formatting for syntax details, aggregation behavior, and examples.
+See Inline Expressions for syntax details, aggregation behavior, and examples.

 Complete Fields Example